 Regulation 9 describes who is a third party and what are a third party's election expenses in relation to an election.
 A third party is a person or 2 or more persons who are neither candidates in the election for which they are incurring expenses nor acting with the express or implied consent of a candidate (in which event, the expenditure would be that of the candidate, by virtue of Regulation 3) and who campaign in favour of or against candidates in the election.
-The existence of a third party is identified by the fact that the persons act together, whether by incurring expenses for which they are jointly liable, or by incurring expenses separately, but coordinating their election expenditure for a shared purpose.
+The existence of a third party consisting of 2 or more persons is identified by the fact that the persons act together, whether by incurring expenses for which they are jointly liable, or by incurring expenses separately, but co-ordinating their election expenditure for a shared purpose.